prav-arch/pctest2/linux_deployment_guide.md

 ## Anomaly Detection Features

+### Silent Operation Mode:
+- **No output when all files are normal** - Perfect for Linux automation
+- **Detailed output only when anomalies detected** - Clear alerts for issues
+- **Exit code 0 for normal operation** - Compatible with monitoring systems

 ### Detects Your Specific Scenarios:
 1. **DU sending but RU not responding** (HIGH severity)
 2. **Missing Control/User Plane data** (MEDIUM severity)